 Tiny Console Table

 An extra-narrow entryway can get an upgrade with a slim console table.
 Paired with a small mail organizer, a succulent and a hook or two, it's an easy entryway solution.
 We love that this sustainable pine wood piece can be ordered in different lengths or heights, so you can have a perfect piece that fits your space.
-Buy it on Etsy from seller 1919 Home Goods, from $90.
+Buy it on Etsy from seller 1919 Home Goods, $129 & up.

 The beautiful floral carvings on the small Gulliver Entryway Cabinet set a perfect note for homes decorated with a bohemian flair.
 With three interior shelves—and doors to hide all that you store behind them—it's ready to hold shoes, stacks of mail or even the dog's leash.
 The beige piece pops against a bright background or, if you prefer, you can pick up the cabinet in navy blue with gold accents.
-If you're looking for more guidance for how to make the most of an entryway piece like this, check out these organization tips.
+If you're looking for more guidance for how to make the most of an entryway piece like this, check out these organization tips from the design site Oh Joy!.
 Find the console table at anthropologie.com.

 Affordable Midcentury Perfection